St. Thomas University Online MSN and Certificate Programs

 Paying for the St. Thomas University Online FNP and PMHNP Programs

-STU online FNP and PMHNP program tuition numbers are listed in the tables below.
-Tuition is the same for Florida residents and non-residents.
+STU offers the same tuition rate for both residents and non-residents, which is listed below.
 Prospective students should contact the College of Health Sciences and Technology for details.

 Graduate nursing students may apply for unsubsidized federal student loans through the Free Application for Federal Student Aid (FAFSA).
 Supplemental outside loans, scholarships, and grants may be available.
 Students may also ask their employers about tuition reimbursement programs or discounts.